-In this article I will explain the difference between "responsive" and "mobile enabled" and how to optimize your website for mobile devices.
-You will also learn some very cool tricks to improve the loading time of your WordPress website so that it loads quicker.
+In this article, I explain the difference between responsive and mobile-ready and how to optimise your website for mobile devices.
+You'll also learn some very cool tricks to improve the loading time of your WordPress website so that it loads quickly.

 More and more people go mobile on the internet.
 This creates new opportunities and of course also a rethinking, regarding the topics "responsive web design" and "mobile optimization for the website".